-Correct and proper operation may be checked by examining the burner flame.
-The flame may be examined through the front flame viewer.
-The flame must be stable and have blue colour.
+Correct and proper operation of the burner may be checked by examining the burner flame.
+Check the burner flame anytime the external casing is removed from the furnace.
+The flame may be examined through the flame viewer.
+(Figure 8) The flame must be stable and have blue color.
 Some small yellow tips are acceptable with propane gas.
 If the flame is yellow or has excessive turbulence, check the gas manifold pressure and the vent air intake system.
-If these are not acceptable, call a qualified service technician for a complete check of the furnace.
+If all these are acceptable, call a qualified service technician for a complete check of the furnace.
 Call also your gas supplier to check the composition of the gas in use.